-The crew at Boston’s Hungry Mother knows a thing or two about serving large crowds in small spaces, so they created a cocktail that requires no shaking, stirring or fancy techniques.
-It’s a play on that spiced holiday standby, mulled wine.
+The crew at Boston’s Hungry Mother knows a thing or two about serving large crowds in small spaces, so they created a cocktail that requires minimal prep.
+This Sangre de Cristo is play on that spiced holiday standby, mulled wine.
 It’s also low in alcohol, with a vermouth and wine base. (“To avoid nasty family fights,” quips co-creator Alon Munzer.)

 2 oz. ginger/cinnamon-infused sweet vermouth